MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 # Test Data Details

 This is a description of the data sets that were used in the development and testing of the algorithm.
-Most of these were presented in original article.
+Most of these were presented in the original article.
 Like in the article, here I will present details of why I chose these data, their challenges and benefits, and the expected "ideal" output results.

 ---